miqdadbadjuber/image-classification-tensorflow/README.md

 # Image Classification using TensorFlow

-A Convolutional Neural Network (CNN) project for classifying natural scene images into six natural scene categories using TensorFlow and Keras.
+A Convolutional Neural Network (CNN) project for classifying natural scene images into six categories using TensorFlow and Keras.

+---

 ## Overview

-This project was developed as an end-to-end image classification pipeline using TensorFlow.
+This project implements an end-to-end image classification pipeline using TensorFlow.

-The model was trained on the Intel Image Classification dataset and exported into multiple deployment formats, including TensorFlow SavedModel, TensorFlow Lite, and TensorFlow.js.
+The model is trained on the Intel Image Classification dataset and exported into multiple deployment formats for desktop, mobile, and web deployment.

+---

 ## Dataset